-3 Our application of materiality and an overview of the scope of our audit
+Our application of materiality and an overview of the scope of our audit

-Materiality for the financial statements as a whole was set at $\pounds 2.8$ (2021: $\pounds 2.8$ m), determined with reference to a benchmark of total assets, of which it represents 1% (2021: 1%).
+Materiality for the financial statements as a whole was set at £3m (2023: £3m), determined with reference to a benchmark of total assets, of which it represents 1.00% (2023: 0.98%).

-In line with our audit methodology, our procedures on individual account balances and disclosures were performed to a lower threshold, performance materiality, so as to reduce to an acceptable level the risk that individually immaterial misstatements in individual account balances add up to a material amount across the financial statements as a whole .
+In line with our audit methodology, our procedures on individual account balances and disclosures were performed to a lower threshold, performance materiality, so as to reduce to an acceptable level the risk that individually immaterial misstatements in individual account balances add up to a material amount across the financial statements as a whole.

-Performance materiality was set at 75% (2021: 75%) of materiality for the financial statements as a whole, which equates to $\pounds 2.1m$ (2021: $\pounds 2.1m$).
+Performance materiality was set at 75% (2023: 75%) of materiality for the financial statements, which equates to £2.25m (2023: £2.25m).